Made with❤️by Alex Kondov

 When you're wondering if a technology is worth your attention, consider if it's solving a real problem.

-The first approach to solve a problem is rarely the best one.
-Also, the high-speed culture of product oriented development.
+Why the first approach to solve a problem is rarely the best one.

 There are numerous resources on algorithms and data structures.
 Few about building non-trivial software.